 What are the worst Business Class seats on KLM’s B777s?

-It is worth mentioning that window seats don’t offer direct aisle access and the the footrests are very narrow throughout the cabin except for the bulkhead seats in rows 1 & 6, so not very comfortable for a good night’s rest.
+It is worth mentioning that window seats don’t offer direct aisle access, and the footrests are very narrow throughout the cabin except for the bulkhead seats in rows 1 & 6, so not very comfortable for a good night’s rest.

 Amenity Kit Review

-Business Class passengers on one of KLM’s long haul flights receive an amenity kit in a marine bag, containing the essentials items for longhaul travel: eye mask, ear plugs, a comb, toothbrush, and toothpaste.
+Business Class passengers on one of KLM’s long-haul flights receive an amenity kit in a marine bag containing the essentials for long-haul travel: eye mask, earplugs, a comb, toothbrush, and toothpaste.
 Remarkably, but no skincare products.

-You also get a comfortable pillow, a stylish and comfortable, blue blanket, noise cancelling headphones (which you cannot keep as they are collected before landing) and a cool Delft Blue miniature traditional Dutch house, filled with Dutch gin.
+You also get a comfortable pillow, a stylish and comfortable blue blanket, noise-canceling headphones (which you cannot keep as they are collected before landing), and a cool Delft Blue miniature traditional Dutch house filled with Dutch gin.
 Each miniature depicts a real Dutch house.
-KLM has been presenting Business Class passenger with this gift since the 1950s.
+KLM has been presenting Business Class passengers with this gift since the 1950s.
 Every year on October 7th, the airline celebrates the anniversary of its founding in 1919 by presenting a new house.
 Over the years, these miniature houses have become desirable collectors’ items.

 Business Class Food Review

-Two meals were offered during the flight, the first being supper served after takeoff (around midnight), and the second meal was breakfast served 90 minutes prior to landing.
+Two meals were offered during the flight, the first was served after takeoff (around midnight), and the second was breakfast served 90 minutes prior to landing.